The Coronavirus Job Retention Scheme

 - Subject to any restrictions under their contract of employment (which are not waived by the employer), an employee who is furloughed by an employer may undertake work elsewhere whether on a voluntary basis or, for a different employer (as long as it is not an organisation that is linked or associated with the employer that has furloughed them), on a paid basis.

-- Furlough leave must be taken in minimum blocks of 3 weeks to be eligible for funding.
+- Prior to 30 June, or in respect of any period of furlough of up to 3 consecutive weeks commencing before 1 July which continues beyond 30 June, furlough leave must be taken in minimum blocks of 3 weeks to be eligible for funding.

-- Employees can be furloughed multiple times, i.e. they can be furloughed, brought back to work, then furloughed again (subject to funding being available only for any furlough period which lasts for at least 3 weeks).
+- Employees can be furloughed multiple times, i.e. they can be furloughed, brought back to work, then furloughed again (subject to the above point regarding minimum duration of individual periods of furlough).